ibm-cloud-docs/ContinuousDelivery/deliverypipeline_extension.md

 {:screen:.screen}
 {:codeblock:.codeblock}

-# Extending the Delivery Pipeline
+# Extending the {{site.data.keyword.deliverypipeline}}
 {: #deliverypipeline_extending}

-You can extend the {{site.data.keyword.deliverypipeline}} capabilities of {{site.data.keyword.contdelivery_full}} by configuring your jobs to use supported services.
+You can extend the {{site.data.keyword.deliverypipeline}} capabilities by configuring your jobs to use supported services.
 For example, test jobs can run static code scans and build jobs can globalize strings.
 {:shortdesc}

 <!-- Include a sentence to briefly introduce the steps/subtopics.
 Example: -->